seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Pass the remainder of our hateful days?
 What shall we do? let us, that have our tongues,
 Plot some deuce of further misery,
-To make us wonder’d at in time to come.
+To make us wonder'd at in time to come.

 **LUCIUS**
 Sweet father, cease your tears; for, at your grief,